Are there winners and losers in the Grievance process? Or is everybody a loser?

 - Train your managers to spot danger signs and then quickly have a proactive informal conversation to try to understand what the issues are.

 - Train your managers in mediation techniques so that they can act quickly, before things become too entrenched.
 They then have the best chance of actually resolving issues.

-- Make it ‘normal working practice’ that employees expect to be asked about potentially negative behaviour and that they are expected to respond.
+- Work to make it ‘normal working practice’ that employees expect to be asked about potentially negative behaviour and that they are expected to respond.
 A response of “nothing” when an employee is asked “what’s wrong?” is not helpful to anybody!

 Let’s try and stem the tide and get some win wins in the Grievance process!